flybywiresim/aircraft/docs/a320-simvars.md

 - A32NX_ADIRS_IR_{number}_TRACK
     - Arinc429Word<Degrees>
-    - The inertial track of the aircraft.
+    - The magnetic track of the aircraft (true in polar region).

 - A32NX_ADIRS_IR_{number}_TRUE_TRACK
     - Arinc429Word<Degrees>